Reformulation of Einstein equations in the Fully Constrained Formulation: local-uniqueness, post-Newtonian expansion and initial data: Computation of stationary spacetime initial data

-Figure \ref{im:betaV} shows the numerical solution of the new introduced vector field $V^i$ and the shift vector $\beta^i$, directly computed from $V^i$.
-For these vector fields only the angular components $V^\phi$ and $\beta^\phi$ are non-zero. $V^i\sim\OO(c^{-5})$, while $X^i\sim\OO(c^{-3})$ and $\beta^i\sim\OO(c^{-3})$.
-Radial profiles of these quantities are displayed on Figure \ref{im:Vbcomp}.
+Radial profiles of $V^i$ and the shift vector $\beta^i$ (directly computed from $V^i$) are displayed on Figure \ref{im:Vbcomp}.
+For these vector fields only the angular components $V^\phi$ and $\beta^\phi$ are non-zero.
+Let us remember that $V^i\sim\OO(c^{-5})$, while $X^i\sim\OO(c^{-3})$ and $\beta^i\sim\OO(c^{-3})$.
+We check in Figure \ref{im:Vbcomp} that $V^i$ decreases much faster than $X^i$ and $\beta^i$ getting to differences of almost two orders of magnitude at the outer boundary.
 When we compare $\beta^i$ computed through the xCFC formulation, $\beta_{\text{xCFC}}^i$, to that computed with our new approach, the difference is very small (i.e., around $10^{-6}$ at most) and increases with $r$, as it can be observed on Figure \ref{im:betacomp}, where the radial profiles of this difference in absolute value at $\theta=0,\pi/4,\pi/2$ are displayed.
 This small difference may be due to the fact that we are solving $V^i \sim \OO(c^{-5})$ (with an elliptic equation with source terms of the same post-Newtonian orders), and then we compute $\beta^i$ from $V^i$; this strategy may be more accurate for larger radial values with respect to the direct computation of $\beta_{\text{xCFC}}^i$.

 Concerning the vector field $\dot{X}^i$, we know that it must be zero theoretically as $\partial_t$ is a Killing vector if the full metric is solved ($h^{ij}=0$ is not imposed).
 However, we can solve Eq.~\eqref{eq:dX} imposing $h^{ij}=0$ as an experiment; the expected error should be, at most, of the order of the tensor $h^{ij}=\OO(c^{-4})$ that we are neglecting.
 In fact, we obtain a maximum absolute value for $\dot{X}^i$ of order $10^{-5}$ km$^{-1}$ (relatively small compared to $M^{-1}\sim 0.5$~km$^{-1}$), which may come from the numerical treatment of the variables close to the origin $r=0$.